 About getting sick overseas, TCM has made me relook at common ‘travel ailments’ differently

 If it’s not for reasons of convenience, such as being on a road-trip in the rural part of Myanmar with limited toilets, I now choose to not take medicine to stop diarrhoea, as strange as this may sound.

 Charcoal pills and even TCM pochai pills (保济丸) had been some of the usual medication I used to pack on travels.
 But, a recent chat with my TCM teacher made me realize that, if you get diarrhoea from eating bad or dirty food, it is very much about your system needing to purge toxins out from your body.

 The human body is intelligent – it comes with its own self-protection system.
 If there’s bad bacteria that entered your system, a well-working body will automatically want to purge out the toxins, asap.
 By making you go to the toilet, or even have you throw up.
-These are symptoms; the actual issue is simply food-poisoning.
-Therefore, if you attempt to stop the symptoms, the poison gets suppressed deeper within, and kept within your system.
-Why would you want that?
+These are symptoms; the actual root cause is simply food-poisoning.
+Therefore, if you attempt to stop the symptoms (stop the diarrhoea), the poison gets suppressed deeper within, and kept within your system.

 The worst kind of reaction is to have no reaction upon eating dirty food.
 Because it can imply that your internal system has turned into an environment that is accustomed to keeping (storing) bad bacteria.